 The law was introduced by Sheikh Mohammed bin Rashid Al Maktoum, UAE Vice President and Prime Minister, with the goal of protecting the rights of persons who possess expropriated properties.
 It also guarantees that expropriated property owners receive full and fair compensation.
 When it is published in the official gazette, it will be implemented throughout the Emirate.

-The resolution dated January 1, 1964, and its articles will no longer control expropriated properties for public use after the introduction and execution of this new law Apartments for rent in Dubai.
+The resolution dated January 1, 1964, and its articles will no longer control expropriated properties for public use after the introduction and execution of this new law.
 Other legislation that is in conflict with the new law is likewise repealed.

 Compensation should be granted as per the previously set terms for properties that were expropriated prior to the issuance of these revised laws.
 It should be completed within a year of the new legislation’s implementation date.
 The chairman of the Dubai Ruler’s Court, however, has the authority to extend the deadline by six months.